FastRoutervs.Requesty

 FastRouter ships:

-- Automatic Evaluations — background sampler that benchmarks competing models on your real traffic.
+Automatic Evaluations — background sampler that benchmarks competing models on your real traffic.

-- Video evaluations — compare model output on video inputs, exclusive in this category.
+Video evaluations — compare model output on video inputs, exclusive in this category.

 If your roadmap includes "we should know which model is actually best for each workload, continuously" — that's where FastRouter pulls clearly ahead.
-If you'd rather pair your gateway with a separate eval tool (Langfuse, Braintrust), Requesty is fine for the gateway role and Langfuse handles the rest.

 Both have real governance.
 Different shapes.

 Requesty's governance model is well-thought-through: Owner / Admin / Developer / Viewer roles with cascading permissions; budget enforcement at org → team → project → key levels with cascading caps; Approved Models lets org admins curate which models teams can call; virtual API keys per project with provider credential isolation; complete RBAC.
 PII redaction is automatic for emails, phone numbers, SSNs, and credit card numbers before requests reach the model.
-Audit trails cover the standard who/what/when/where surface.

 FastRouter offers the same primitives plus MCP credential vaulting (agents and tool callers never see raw provider keys — the gateway injects credentials server-side) and workspace-level kill-switches that hard-stop spend.
 For agentic workloads where MCP servers are calling tools on behalf of the user, the credential vault closes a real exfiltration surface that Requesty doesn't address today.